pantarei/bootstrap-bundle/README.md

 Installation
 ------------

-First you need to add `pantarei/bootstrap-bundle` to `composer.json` and execute the command `composer update`:
+First you need to add `pantarei/bootstrap-bundle` to `composer.json` and execute the command `composer update` (in the Symfony directory ) :

     {
       "require": {